 Speaking of, here’s everything we know about Season 3 of Daredevil, so far.

 Above we have a tweet from Entertainment Weekly’s senior writer Natalie Abrams, outlining the planned schedule for Marvel’s Netflix shows.
 To flesh out Abrams’ condensed tweet, after the first seasons for Luke Cage, Iron Fist, and The Defenders arrive, things will open up for additional seasons of Jessica Jones and Daredevil.
-Marvel seems committed to a two show a year schedule, leaving little room for Daredevil‘s third season until 2018, at the earliest.
+Marvel seems committed to a two show per year schedule.

 2. Marvel’s Comic-Con sizzle reel